TheAlienSchool/SteppingStones/README.md

 ---

-**Created by Kamau Zuberi Akabueze in dialogue with Manus AI** *Residency: 1000 Ways to Sit, Brooklyn*
+**Created by Kamau Zuberi Akabueze in dialogue with Manus AI** *Residency: 1000 Ways to Sit, San Francisco*